RAFAEL-SILVA-SOUZA/net-core-csharp-many-where/README.md

-# .Net Core csharp ManyWhere
+# .Net Core Csharp ManyWhere

 This extension performs many clauses where